-The appeal process will be managed by the person appointed by the Scottish Ministers to consider and decide your appeal.
-If, having received your appeal and the planning authority's response, the appointed person has sufficient information to be able to make a decision on the appeal, then that is what will happen.
+The good neighbour agreement appeal process will be managed by the person appointed by Scottish Ministers to consider and decide your appeal.
+If, having received your appeal, the planning authority's response and any other correspondence received from any interested parties, the appointed person has sufficient information to be able to make a decision on the appeal, then that is what will happen.
 However, the appointed person may consider it necessary to obtain some further information, perhaps just on a single issue/matter (rather than on the appeal as a whole), before reaching a final decision.
 There are several methods available to the appointed person to obtain this information:

-• Inspection of the site - The appointed person visits the site to view it and its surroundings.
-The appointed person will undertake an unaccompanied visit

-- wherever possible.
-If an accompanied site inspection is necessary, there will be no scope to discuss the merits of the appeal with the appointed person. - Further written submissions Parties will be invited to provide information on a specific issue in writing - and each of these parties will then be entitled to respond to the written submissions provided by others. - Hearing session This involves a discussion between the parties.
+- Inspection of the Site The appointed person visits the site to view it and its surroundings.
+The appointed person will undertake an unaccompanied visit wherever possible.
+If an accompanied site inspection is necessary, there will be no scope to discuss the merits of the agreement with the appointed person. - Further Written Submissions Parties will be invited to provide information on a specific issue in writing and each of these parties will then be entitled to respond to the written submissions provided by others. - Hearing Session This involves a discussion between the parties.
 This will be restricted to the specific matters identified for discussion, and will be led by the appointed person.
-Formal cross-examination of hearing participants is not allowed. - Inquiry session Where a more formal inquiry structure is needed, this session can be held to examine the specific matters identified by the appointed person.
+Formal cross examination of hearing participants is not allowed. - Inquiry Session Where a more formal inquiry structure is needed, this session can be held to examine the specific matters identified by the appointed person.
 Cross-examination of witnesses is likely to occur in inquiry sessions.